Delhi needs 45 lakh doses in July to keep up Covid vaccination pace, Centre told: AAP MLA Atishi | Health

 ''More than 45 lakh doses will be needed if the pace of vaccination increases,'' she said.

-Atishi said Delhi administered a record 2.07 lakh vaccine doses on Saturday, of which more than 1.50 lakh were given to youths.
+Atishi said the national capital administered a record 2.07 lakh vaccine doses on Saturday, of which more than 1.50 lakh were given to youths.

 Delhi has 7.06 lakh vaccine doses, including 5.4 lakh Covishield doses, available at present.
 If the authorities continue to vaccinate people at the current pace of 2 lakh daily, this stock will be over in three days, she said.